Terms of Service and New Patient Agreement,

 This Agreement contains the entire agreement between the parties regarding the subject matter of this Agreement, and supersedes all prior oral and written understandings and agreements regarding the subject matter of this Agreement.
 If any provision of this Agreement is held by a court of competent jurisdiction to be illegal, invalid, unenforceable, or otherwise contrary to law, the remaining provisions of this Agreement will remain in full force and effect.

-Telemedicine involves the use of electronic communications technologies to enable the transfer of medical/health and other information between a health care provider and patient who are in different locations.
-Telemedicine technologies may include interactive two-way audio and video, interactive audio, remote monitoring, patient medical records, medical images, e-mail, output data from medical devices, and sound and video files.
-Information conveyed using telemedicine may be used for the diagnosis, treatment, follow-up and/or education of patients.
+Telehealth involves the use of electronic communications technologies to enable the transfer of medical/health and other information between a health care provider and patient who are in different locations.
+Telehealth technologies may include interactive two-way audio and video, interactive audio, remote monitoring, patient medical records, medical images, e-mail, output data from medical devices, and sound and video files.
+Information conveyed using telehealth may be used for the diagnosis, treatment, follow-up and/or education of patients.

-Expected Benefits of Receiving Medical Services via Telemedicine
+Expected Benefits of Receiving Medical Services via Telehealth

 - More efficient medical evaluation and management.